timhatch/heroku-go-example/README.md

 $ go run main.go
 ```

-Your app should now be running on [localhost:8080](http://localhost:5000/).
+The app should now be running on [localhost:8080](http://localhost:5000/).

 ## Deploying to Heroku

 Push to github and deploy via the Heroku dashboard

 ## Documentation